SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 The TLC may add additional members to the TLC by a standard TLC motion.

-A TLC member may be removed from the TLC by voluntary resignation, or by a stand ard TLC motion.
+A TLC member may be removed from the TLC by voluntary resignation, or by a standard TLC motion.

 No more than 1/3 of the TLC members may be affiliated with the same employer.
 If removal or resignation of a TLC member, or a change of employment by a TLC